codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 ## Working with applications in GitOps Environments
-In the Environments dashboard, you get both visibility into applications running in different environments, detailed information on each application, and the ability to sync, refresh, and perform other actions for the application.
+In the Environments dashboard, you get both visibility into applications running in different Environments, detailed information on each application, and the ability to sync, refresh, and perform other actions for the application.

-### Trace applications across environments
+### Trace applications across Environments
-Trace the same application as it moves across different environments in its development, testing, and deployment cycle.
-See the version of the application running in each environment, the most recent commit indicating the change, and the user who made the commit.
+Trace the same application as it moves across different Environments in its development, testing, and deployment cycle.
+See the version of the application running in each Environment, the most recent commit indicating the change, and the user who made the commit.

-Alternatively, track a set of applications deployed to multiple environments of the same kind and at the same level.
-For example, track the billing application deployed to multiple production environments based on regions.
+Alternatively, track a set of applications deployed to multiple Environments of the same kind and at the same level.
+For example, track the billing application deployed to multiple production Environments based on regions.
-Here too, see which applications are running on each environment, the most recent commit to the application, and the user who made the commit.
+Here too, see which applications are running on each Environment, the most recent commit to the application, and the user who made the commit.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.